 4. Take a harbour cruise

 Take one of the many 12-island boat cruises leaving from Fethiye harbour.
+The cruises all have different personalities, so do some research before booking.
 Some of the boats have loud music, some are quiet, some are huge, others smaller.
-Before booking, it’s not a bad idea to stroll along the marina one evening around 6:30 when the boats are returning, so you can see which ones are less, erm, boisterous.
+Before putting down lire, it’s not a bad idea to stroll along the marina one evening around 6:30 when the boats are returning, so you can see which ones are less, erm, boisterous.
 Also, if you’re traveling with a small group (or large family) consider booking a private boat so you’ll have some extra elbow room.

 The 12-island cruise is all day, so if that’s too long for your youngsters, try the Fethiye to Gocek trip that runs every Sunday.
 You get to get off the boat and spend 2 hours in Gocek.
 It’s quieter and cheaper.